GovernmentHack/sagely_interview/README.md

 ### Development

+From the `/packages/server` directory:

+* `npm run watch` to run the backend express server.
+* `npm run test` to test just the backend server.
+* `docker-compose-up` to run the backend mongo db server.

+From the `/packages/frontend` directory:

-`npm run watch`
+* `npm run watch` to run the frontend.

-* Runs the server and frontend while watching for node and TS changes.

-`npm run test`
+* `npm run test` to test just the frontend.

-* Runs all tests using Jest.

 ### Running

 `docker-compose up`

-* Will build a production build docker container and start it.
+* Will build a production build docker container cluster and start all of it.